OpenDataServices/noteql/README.md

 # session = noteql.local_db_session()
 ```

 The session object contains methods for programmatic access to the library including some helpers not found in the magic `%%nql` commands.
-It also installs these magics.
+Also by calling it like the above installs the magics.

 ## Magic Usage

 ### Pandas Dataframe

-Simple display dataframe of results.
+Run the followint to display a dataframe.
 It is recommended to add a limit if selecting from large table.

 ```python
 %%nql